 At a glance

-Ear edge dermatitis is a common condition in which the cat develops crusting along the ear margins.
+Scabs on a cat’s ears (ear edge dermatitis) is a common condition in which the cat develops crusting along the ear margins.

-Known as pinnae, the outer (visible) part of the cat’s ear is susceptible to developing thickening, crusting and scaling.
-The medical term is ear edge dermatitis or ear margin dermatitis.
+Also known as pinnae, the outer (visible) part of the cat’s ear is susceptible to developing thickening, crusting, ulceration, alopecia, and scaling which are collectively referred to as ear edge dermatitis or ear margin dermatitis.

-There are several causes of crusty, scaly ears in cats: parasites, allergies, sunburn, and systemic disorders, to name a few.
-Crusty ear margins may be the only symptom your cat has, or you may notice other signs.
+There are several causes of crusty, scaly ears in cats and the most common causes include scabies, ear mites, allergies, sunburn, and systemic endocrine disorders.
+Crusty ear margins may be the only symptom your cat has, or you may notice other signs such as itching, discharge and head shaking.

-Ear mites (Odotectes Cynotis) are a common parasitic mite that invades the ears, which occur in kittens most often.
+Ear mites (Odotectes Cynotis) is a common parasitic mite that invades the ears and occurs in kittens most often.

 - Reddish-brown discharge from the ear which may have the appearance of coffee grounds